 - Add the ginger to the lemonade in the same manner as the mint.
 I usually peel and thinly slice a ½ inch piece of ginger and add them to the lemonade along with the mint.
 Whereas the ginger adds a nice pungent flavor to the drink, its a strong taste and not for everyone .
 However, it's anti inflammatory and antioxidant properties make it a worthwhile addition.

 - The one downfall of Nimbu Pani is its high sugar content.
 An easy way to counter this is to Substitute the simple syrup with agave syrup.
 Since the latter is 25% sweeter than regular sugar and saves the hassle of making the simple syrup its a great substitute.

 During Ramadan I make a weekly batch of the simple syrup and store it in my fridge.
 I also buy a large bag of lemons, juice them in my citrus juicer and store the juice in the fridge.
 This way it takes just a few minutes to put the lemonade together for Iftar.

-I do hope you decide to try this recipe!
+I do hope you decide to try this Lemonade Recipe With Mint!
 It will be perfect with some potato samosas!
 I would love to hear from you in the comments below and while you're at it don't forget to rate the recipe!